pavlovdo/pystormon/README.md

 and in Template Storage Pystormon.xml.
 Storage CIM classes maps to Zabbix discoveries, and CIM class properties maps to Zabbix discoveries items.

+11) Also, optionally you can send exception alarms via slack hook to your slack channel.
+For it, set parameter slack_hook in conf.d/pystormon.conf.
+More details in https://api.slack.com/messaging/webhooks

 Tested